Ask CPAG Online - when can the two-child limit apply and how is your benefit affected?

 - childcare costs

-- size criteria for help with housing costs, and the children taken into account when apply the ‘bedroom tax’ to your universal credit or housing benefit
+- the children taken into account when applying the ‘bedroom tax’ to your universal credit or housing benefit

 When does the two-child limit stop applying?